 Contact Information - Find out who we are and how to reach us online.

 Finding TidBITS - We make TidBITS available in a variety of ways, including (but not limited to) a mailing list, a fully searchable article database, and static HTML and text files.
-Users of Palm OS devices and other handhelds can subscribe to a special PDA edition.
+Users of old handhelds and other small-screen devices might be interested in our special PDA edition.

 Privacy - TidBITS Electronic Publishing takes online privacy very seriously.
 We actively protect the privacy of users of TidBITS Web sites and people who subscribe to TidBITS publications and mailing lists.